FarronF/limerick-council-meetings/meetings/2019/09/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council - 8th July 2019.md

 enclosing draft Limerick City and County Council Climate Change Adaptation Strategy 2019 -

-2024 and Report on Public Consultation.---
+2024 and Report on Public Consultation.
+---
 16

 Members welcomed the Strategy and acknowledged the importance of this Strategy in the